 As she continued in her teaching we brainstormed together as a group.
-We came up with a variety of ingredients normally included in a healthy relationship.
+We came up with a variety of ingredients included in a healthy relationship.
 Our list included the following:

-(This list is good but is not comprehensive.)
+(This list is not comprehensive.)

 Choice and Individuality